HR-DATA-FABRIC/Leer-je-eigen-documenten-bevragen-met-generatieve-AI/README.md

 # The name of your Azure OpenAI deployment.
 You can find this in the Azure portal under your Azure OpenAI resource.
 DEPLOYMENT_NAME =     "xxxxxx"

+===>
+N.B.
+To make embedding work with OPENAI via Azure:
+"engine" should be set to the deployment name you chose when you deployed the text-embedding-ada-002 (Version 2) model
+<===
 '''

 import os